last-ent/last-ent.github.io/posts/my-frontend-adventure-2021/index.md

 - `UmbrellaJS` for jquery-like interactivity & helpers
 - `Babel`/`Typescript` for sane default language.
 I want to use a statically typed language if I can, would make life easier.

+{{% promptend %}}

+## Conclusion

 So that's about it!

 If I ever go down this path, I will keep you posted on how I fared.

+If not...
+Then turns out that string interpolation into HTML templates with Python is lot more practical than spending time on npm stuff.